bszeti/mysql-bitnami-on-openshift/README.md

 The solution also supports Point In Time Recoery up to a given timestamp.

-Deploy an empty MySQL instance (with the backup sidecars).
+Deploy an empty MySQL instance (with the backup sidecars) without any init scripts.
 This will have a new server UUID.
 ```
 helm upgrade -i restore oci://registry-1.docker.io/bitnamicharts/mysql -f deploy-mysql/values-restore.yaml
 ```